opensesamemedia/syncstage-docs/docs/web/overview.md

-???+ warning
+???+ note

     SyncStage Web SDK is currently available only in PREVIEW-ONLY mode, which means it is not yet recommended for production usage.
 [Learn more.](../known-issues/#possible-secrets-leak){ target=_blank}.

 SyncStage SDK for Web brings low latency communication capabilities to your desktop.

-It consists of two componens:
+It consists of two components:

 * SyncStage Web SDK (TypeScript & JavaScript) embedded into your web application.
-* SyncStage Agent running on your destkop.
+* SyncStage Agent running on your desktop.

 SyncStage SDK for Web current version: `v0.1.0` (PREVIEW-ONLY) ([View changelog](changelog.md))